19 Formative Assessment Examples To Enhance Teaching and Learning

 The differences between formative and summative assessments lies in their purpose, frequency, type and outcome.

-Formative assessments serve the purpose of enhancing learning, whereas summative assessments aim to measure attainment, such as a final grade.
-While formative assessments are conducted regularly throughout lessons, summative assessments take place at the end of a teaching-learning cycle or at the end of class.
+Formative assessments serve the purpose of enhancing learning, whereas summative assessments aim to measure attainment, by providing a final grade.
+While formative assessments are conducted regularly throughout lessons, summative assessments take place at the end of a teaching-learning cycle.

 Typically, formative assessments have lower stakes, while summative assessments are likely to be high-stakes.
 Teachers provide feedback following formative assessments to facilitate learning improvement, while the outcome of a summative assessment is a final grade or score used as a measure of achievement.